How To Bypass Age Verification in 2026 [Tested]

 U.S. states that require age verification online

-According to the Age Verification Provider’s Association, Louisiana led the way in 2023, becoming the first state to pass an age-verification law.
-Arkansas, Utah, and Texas soon joined, and the total has now reached 25 states, including Arizona, Ohio, and Missouri.
+According to the Age Verification Provider’s Association, Louisiana led the way in 2023, becoming the first state to pass an age verification law.
+Utah, Mississippi, and Virginia soon joined, and as of June 2026, 26 states have laws on the books — with more expected before year's end.
+West Virginia became the most recent addition on June 12.
+Nebraska's law takes effect July 1.

-Why Discord age verification can’t be bypassed by VPNs
+Why some age verification can’t be bypassed by VPNs

-Not all age-verification systems rely on location, and Discord is a good example of where VPNs don’t work.
-In March 2026, Discord expanded its age-verification requirements to apply globally, meaning access is restricted at the account level rather than based on where a user connects from.
+Not all age verification systems rely on location, and Discord is a good example of where VPNs don’t work.
+In March 2026, Discord expanded its age verification requirements to apply globally, meaning access is restricted at the account level rather than based on where a user connects from.
+Though they later retracted this update, it's likely a sign of things to come across many of your favorite platforms.

-Because of this, changing your IP address with a VPN doesn’t remove the age gate.
-Discord requires users to verify directly through approved methods, such as ID uploads or biometric checks, and those requirements follow the account regardless of country or state.
+Because the age check was done globally on the Discord platform, rather than just based on your location, changing your IP address with a VPN doesn’t remove the age gate.
+Discord required users to verify directly through approved methods, such as ID uploads or biometric checks, and those requirements follow the account regardless of country or state.
 In cases like this, a VPN simply can’t override the restriction, since there’s no regional block to bypass.

 That shift has raised significant privacy concerns, especially in light of Discord’s recent data breach, which exposed user information and renewed scrutiny over how platforms store sensitive data.
 When age verification involves government IDs or facial scans, a single breach can have long-term consequences that go far beyond a compromised password.